-- STEP 1 - The bottom intake check valve assembly should be removed from the casing.
-(See pages 44 and 45, and Figure 14 on page 46) - STEP 2 Visually inspect both stainless steel fluid discharge pipe for iron build-up or debris.
-Also, do the same with the float that rides up and down on the SS discharge pipe. - STEP 3 - Should there be iron deposits on either or both the discharge pipe or float, then remove the float from the SS fluid discharge pipe as follows: - Remove the control rod guide.
-(See Figures 15 through 18) - Remove the small SS nut from the bottom spring cup (See Figures 15 through 18) The nut and cup removal will allow you to remove the spring and float from the SS discharge pipe. - STEP 4 - The stainless steel fluid discharge pipe can now be cleaned using either a Scotch Brite pad, a wire brush or finally a wire wheel on either a drill or a grinding machine.
+- STEP 1 The bottom intake check valve assembly should be removed from the casing.
+(See page 47, and Figure 20 on page 48) - STEP 2 Visually inspect both the 1 inch stainless steel fluid discharge pipe for iron build-up or debris.
+Also, do the same with the float that rides up and down on the SS discharge pipe. - STEP 3 Should there be iron deposits on either or both the discharge pipe or float, then remove the float from the SS fluid discharge pipe as follows: - Remove the control rod guide.
+(See Figure 22 and Figure 23) - Remove the small SS pin from the bottom spring cup "Stop".
+The Stop is the small white part located just below the Spring identified on Figure 22 and Figure 23.
+The pin and Stop removal will allow you to remove the spring and float from the SS discharge pipe. - STEP 4 The 1/2 inch stainless steel fluid discharge pipe can now be cleaned using either a Scotch Brite pad, a wire brush or finally a wire wheel on either a drill or a grinding machine.
 After removing the iron debris, it is recommended the pipe be water rinsed. - STEP 5 Both the internal and external surfaces of the float will generally require cleaning.
-The material choices include a Scotch Brite pad, and a light grade 150 sandpaper and a razor or Exacto Knife.
-The internal surface of the float can be cleaned by attaching some Scotch Brite to the end of a long pipe or screw driver to scrape the inside hole of the float.
+The material choices include a Scotch Brite pad, and a light grade 150 sandpaper.